bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 Some users [discovered a workaround](https://www.reddit.com/r/KaiOS/comments/1dp9ubt/comment/lahl3bo/) by installing an older version of the client, 2.2329.10, changing the date of the phone back between June 28 and July 1, setting up their accounts, and then updating again to the latest version through KaiStore.
 But a day later, when users received a verification code for their phone number via SMS, the app checked the time and latest version number, then threw the Critical Error message and prevented them from signing up.

-All of which lead us to the possibility of whether WhatsApp could eventually drop support for KaiOS devices.
+All of which lead us to the possibility that WhatsApp could eventually drop support for KaiOS devices.

 2018 was a significant year for KaiOS, with the global release of the Nokia 8110 4G and the rising popularity of affordable JioPhones in India&#8212;a country where mobile payments among small and medium businesses are rapidly growing.
 Meta Platforms Inc., then known as Facebook Inc., and WhatsApp anticipated this and partnered with KaiOS Technologies, going after Google by [bringing WhatsApp](https://www.theverge.com/2019/7/22/20703872/whatsapp-kaios-nokia-8110-jio-phone-feature-phones) and Facebook to KaiOS devices, hoping to attract more users to their services.